 If the organization recognizes genuinely efficient employees, they consistently complete their work on time and leave the office on time.

-While ranking and stacking employees based on their efficiency might be hard, there could be a self-nomination process.
+While ranking and stacking employees based on their efficiency might be challenging, the organization can implement a self-nomination process.

-Such instances should be recognized for an organization looking to build a culture of innovation where employees are keen to explore (failure, if need be) and learn.
+An organization looking to build a culture of innovation where employees are keen to explore (failure, if need be) and learn should recognize such actions.

 Such recognition motivates employees to try out new ideas and methods.